-- 1. You face a threat or demand (stressor), and you start to feel stress. - 2.
+- 1. You face a threat or demand (stressor) and you start to feel stress. - 2.
 Stress starts to go away when you deal with the threat or demand. - 3.
-The situation is over when you can relax and no longer feeling stressed.
+The situation is over when you can relax and no longer feel stressed.

-For example, you might feel normal stress if you lose something important and get anxious for a short time, or if you drink too much coffee, your body will eventually urge you to go to the bathroom.
+For example, you might feel normal stress if you lose something important and get anxious for a short time.
 Stress in work is also normal.
-Sometimes there is a deadline or a big project that are important to you.
+Sometimes there is a deadline or a big project that is important to you.